marijnh/Eloquent-JavaScript/16_game.md

 {{index "position (CSS)", "class attribute"}}

 To give an element more than one class, we separate the class names by spaces.
-In the ((CSS)) code shown next, the `actor` class gives the actors their absolute position.
+In the following ((CSS)) code, the `actor` class gives the actors their absolute position.
 Their type name is used as an extra class to give them a color.
 We don't have to define the `lava` class again because we're reusing the class for the lava grid squares we defined earlier.

 ```{lang: "css"}
 .actor  { position: absolute;            }